bertjan/watchboard/README.md

 -----
 Build project using maven.
 Setup config.json (see config.example.json for an example).
-Make sure phantomjs is installed (through npm, for example) and is available in the path.
+Make sure phantomjs2 is installed (through npm, for example) and is available in the path as 'phantomjs'.
 Put the jar and config in the same dir, run the jar.
 Open the web interface on the port you configured in config.json.